-Indicate if this is: \Box a course, or \Box a sequence of multiple courses

-Please follow the steps below to demonstrate how your course (or course sequence) fulfills the Breadth and Depth criteria for General Education Area 4 - Social & Behavioral Sciences.
+Course Number & Title: Indicate if this is: \square a course, or \square a sequence of multiple courses Instructions for Mapping Course Components to Criteria Please follow the steps below to demonstrate how your course (or degree program) fulfills the Breadth and Depth criteria for General Education Area 4 - Social & Behavioral Sciences.
 Use specific components from the Course Outline of Record (COR), such as course outcomes, expanded content, methods of instruction/evaluation, and/or lab content.

-If mapping a course sequence, please indicate from which course in the sequence you are sourcing COR components.

-For each of the following competencies, indicate if and how your course or course sequence meets the requirement and provide corresponding course component(s) from the COR.

-- 1. Communication

-- Analytical reading, writing, speaking, and listening skills, including evaluation, synthesis, and research. • Matching course component(s):

-- 2. Computation

-Application of mathematical concepts or principles of data collection and analysis to solve problems. • Matching course component(s):

-3. Critical Expression

-Clearly and precisely express ideas in a logical and organized manner using discipline-appropriate language.

-Consideration of one's role in society at local, national, and global levels in the context of cultural constructs and historical/contemporary issues.

-5. Information and Digital Literacy

-Ability to identify an information need, find, evaluate, and use information ethically, and utilize digital tools to solve real-world problems.
+If mapping a degree program, please indicate from which course in the sequence you are sourcing COR components.
+Breadth Mapping For each of the following competencies, indicate if and how your course or degree program meets the requirement and provide corresponding course component(s) from the COR.
+1. Communication Analytical reading, writing, speaking, and listening skills, including evaluation, synthesis, and research Matching course component(s): Computation Application of mathematical concepts or principles of data collection and analysis to solve problems.
+Matching course component(s): 3.
+Critical Expression Clearly and precisely express ideas in a logical and organized manner using discipline-appropriate language.
+Matching course component(s): 4.
+Community and Global Awareness Consideration of one's role in society at local, national, and global levels in the context of cultural constructs and historical/contemporary issues.
+O Matching course component(s): Information and Digital Literacy The set of integrated abilities that includes: the reflective discovery of information, the understanding of how information is produced and valued, the use of information in creating new knowledge, the ethical participation in communities of learning, and the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and